 Publish the source stream to Wowza Streaming Engine

 In your encoder, enter the following application connection settings, and then click Publish or Start:

 - password – [password]

-To verify that the stream is published, click Incoming Streams for the live application in Wowza Streaming Engine Manager, and then click the stream name.
+To verify that the stream is published, click Incoming Streams for your application in Wowza Streaming Engine Manager, and then click the stream name.
 Uptime, network throughput, and other information about the published stream appear on the page.